Using a Mortgage to Buy a Business

 Affordability

-To establish whether a business can adequately service the mortgage debt most commercial lenders will review its operating performance by looking at earnings before interest, tax, depreciation and amortisation (EBITDA).
+To establish whether a business can adequately service mortgage debt, most commercial lenders will review its operating performance by examining earnings before interest, tax, depreciation, and amortisation (EBITDA).

 Deposit

-Commercial mortgage lenders tend to ask for deposits of 20-30%, although some may stretch to 40%.
+Commercial mortgage lenders tend to require deposits of 20-30%, although some may require 40%.

 Some lenders may consider lending up to 100% of the commercial property’s value without you putting down any money.
 To borrow all of the funds, you’ll most likely need to secure the loan against a property or asset you already own and hold sufficient equity in.